ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

   collaboratively discuss and finalize grades all grades in CMPSC 610.

-- **Faculty Report Final Grades in CMPSC 610 to Registrar: May 15**: Faculty submit to the registrar the final grades for the CMPSC 610 course.
+- **Faculty Report Final Grades in CMPSC 610 to Registrar: May 15**: Faculty submit the final grades for the CMPSC 610 course to the registrar.

 ## Assessment Strategy